 However, the relationship between the ancient Egyptians and animals was not that straightforward.
 On the whole animals were seen as practical and all had a function within.
 Even pets which included cats, dogs and monkeys did not live the pampered lifestyle of modern pets, but were considered a useful addition to the household.

-For example cats were homed in order to keep rats, mice and snakes away from the home and the grain storage and dogs were used to aid with the hunting of small prey in the desert and the marshes.
+Cats were homed in order to keep rats, mice and snakes away from the home and the grain storage and dogs were used to aid with the hunting of small prey in the desert and the marshes.
 Even cats are depicted on hunting expeditions in the marshes where it is thought they were used to flush out the birds from the reeds.

 Whilst pets did have a practical function there is enough evidence to show some were also greatly loved.
 For example in the tomb of Ipuy from Deir el Medina (1293-1185 BCE) a pet cat is depicted wearing a silver earring (which was more valuable than gold), and one of her kittens was playing with the sleeve of its owner’s tunic.